jokasta29/java_coffeemachine/README.md

 To run the project, execute the `Test` class, which contains the `main` method.
 This will demonstrate the coffee machine making various types of coffee with different behaviors.

+## Contributing 😄

+I'm sharing this project to foster collaboration and knowledge sharing within the coding community.
+If you have any suggestions, improvements, or feature requests, please feel free to open an issue or submit a pull request.
+Your contributions will help me enhance my skills and make the project more enjoyable.

+## License

+This project is licensed under the [MIT License](LICENSE).
+You are welcome to use, modify, and distribute the code as needed.

+Thank you for checking out my second coding project on GitHub.
+I hope you find it engaging and inspiring.
+Happy coding!

 ## Class Diagram

 ```mermaid